tolumide-ng/EPIC_Mail/README.md

 ## Epic_Mail Features
 - Users can create an account, and become Registered users
 - Registered Users can sign in
 - Registered Users can post an email
+- Registered User can specificallu save a message as draft
 - Users can get all received emails
 - Users can get all unread emails
 - Users can get all sent emails